Montys Bay Wildlife Management Area

 - Interactive Maps: Google Earth || State Lands Interactive Mapper

-Montys Bay Wildlife Management Area (WMA) The primary purposes of the Montys Bay WMA are wildlife management, wildlife habitat management, and wildlife-dependent recreation.
-This WMA is 216 acresparcel.
-The Wildlife Management Area includes a swamp at the south end of Montys Bay on the western shore of Lake Champlain, and a section of wetlands and uplands bordering Riley Brook.
+Montys Bay Wildlife Management Area (WMA) The primary purposes of the Montys Bay Wildlife Management Area (WMA) are for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+The WMA is 318 acres in 2 separate parcels and includes a hardwood swamp at the south end of Montys Bay on the western shore of Lake Champlain, and a section of wetlands and agricultural uplands bordering Riley Brook.
 These parcels of land were acquired in 1966 with funding provided by the Park and Recreational Land Acquisitional Bond Act of 1960 and the Environmental Bond Act of 1972.

 Hunting and Trapping

 Montys Bay Wildlife Management Area is located in Wildlife Management Unit 5A.
 Deer and waterfowl entice hunters to Montys Bay while muskrat and mink attract the interest of trappers.
 (View hunting seasons and trapping seasons)